 The Chair of the Governing Body, David Borland, writes:

-The Governors have continued to support the Senior Leadership Team (SLT) and all the staff in maintaining the standards in respect of behaviour, safeguarding, attendance, and quality teaching delivered across the entire spectrum of a bespoke and creative curriculum.
+The Governors have continued to support the Senior Leadership Team (SLT) and all the staff in giving priority to behaviour, safeguarding, attendance, quality teaching, pupil progress and achievement across the entire spectrum of a bespoke and creative curriculum.

 Work the Governing Body (GB) has undertaken includes: